-There are important cases which do not suffer from sign problem on the lattice \cite{Alford:1998sd}: isospin dense matter, and QCD with two colors.
-Isospin symmetry is a $SU(2)$ rotation in flavour space (QCD interactions are flavour-blind) acting on up and down quarks.
+There are important cases that do not suffer from sign problems on the lattice \cite{Alford:1998sd}: isospin dense matter, and QCD with two colors.
+Isospin symmetry is a $SU(2)$ rotation in flavor space (QCD interactions are flavor-blind) acting on up and down quarks.
 In the real world, isospin symmetry is explicitly broken by the (small) mass difference between up and down quarks.
 In lattice studies, up and down quarks are usually taken as degenerate and an appropriate chemical potential is introduced to create an isospin imbalance \cite{Son:2000xc}.
-The phase diagram at finite density of isospin has been studied on the lattice by various authors \cite{Brandt:2017oyy, Brandt:2016zdy, Bornyakov:2021mfj, Braguta:2019noz}.
+The phase diagram at a finite density of isospin has been studied on the lattice by various authors \cite{Brandt:2017oyy, Brandt:2016zdy, Bornyakov:2021mfj, Braguta:2019noz}.
 An interesting feature -- see Figure \ref{fig:isopd} -- is that the critical line $T=T(\mu_I)$ has a very small slope -- it is almost horizontal.
 So, simulations performed at fixed temperature varying $\mu_I$ are very likely crossing the pion condensation line unless the temperature is really close to $T_c$.
 Note that in nuclear matter and in astrophysics isospin imbalance is very important, but smaller than the baryon one.
-Lattice studies \cite{Brandt:2019hel, Brandt:2017oyy, Brandt:2019ttv, Braguta:2019noz, Detmold:2012wc, Cea:2012ev} which consider $\mu_I \ne 0, \mu_B = 0$ are thus to some extent artificial, but still interesting : for instance one can observe (1) signatures of the superconducting BCS phase expected on perturbation theory grounds, and (2) the role of pion condensation in the early universe evolution at non vanishing lepton flavour asymmetries \cite{Vovchenko:2020crk,Brandt:2019hel}\citeTalk{Cuteri_talk}.
+Lattice studies \cite{Brandt:2019hel, Brandt:2017oyy, Brandt:2019ttv, Braguta:2019noz, Detmold:2012wc, Cea:2012ev} which consider $\mu_I \ne 0, \mu_B = 0$ are thus to some extent artificial, but still interesting: for instance, one can observe (1) signatures of the superconducting BCS phase expected on perturbation theory grounds, and (2) the role of pion condensation in the early universe evolution at nonvanishing lepton flavor asymmetries \cite{Vovchenko:2020crk,Brandt:2019hel}\citeTalk{Cuteri_talk}.

 Two-color QCD is free from the sign problem at nonzero baryon density thanks to its enlarged chiral symmetry: from the $SU(N_f ) \times SU(N_f ) \times U(1)_B$ to $SU(2N_f)$.
 Intuitively, baryon and isospin are basically the same symmetry for two colors.
 For this reason, di-quarks are stable in two color QCD.
 Studies of two color matter have been reported in \cite{Hands:1999md,Alles:1996nm,Lombardo:2008vc,Hands:2010gd,Hands:2011hd,Hands:2011ye,Astrakhantsev:2018uzd,Iida:2019rah,Astrakhantsev:2020tdl,Begun:2022bxj}.
 These studies have confirmed that baryonic matter forms at an onset $\mu_o = m_\pi/2$, whereupon matter is superfluid.
 Current studies focus on the understanding of lattice artifacts, \cite{Begun:2022bxj}, \citeTalk{Bornyakov_talk}.
 High quality lattice data allow the study of the interrelation between different pairing patterns, chiral symmetries and gauge dynamics, including signatures of deconfinement.